Sennheiser: Production and locations

-Sennheiser is headquartered in the municipality of Wedemark, Germany (near Hannover).
-Its United States headquarters are located in Old Lyme, Connecticut.
+Sennheiser is based in the municipality of Wedemark, Germany (near Hannover).
+Its United States headquarters is located in Old Lyme, Connecticut.
 Sennheiser has a total of 21 sales subsidiaries and trading partners and is active in more than 50 countries.

 Sennheiser has research and development sites in Germany, Denmark, Switzerland, Singapore, and the United States.
 In addition, the Innovation Campus in Wennebostel opened in 2015 with 7,000 m^{2} of space.
 The company invested 60.5 million euros in research and development in 2018.

 The company has factories in Wennebostel (Wedemark, near Hannover); Tullamore, Ireland (since 1990); Albuquerque, New Mexico (since 2000), and Brașov, Romania (since 2019).
 The factory at its Wennebostel headquarters focuses on products for the high-end consumer and professional audio markets.
 The Tullamore facility manufactures acoustic transducers for headphones and headsets.
 The Albuquerque facility manufacturers wireless systems and components for the US market, and the Brasov facility is focused on the assembly of products for both the professional and consumer markets.
 Some consumer products are made in China.

+In March 2026, it was announced that Sennheiser was planning to move its American headquarters from Old Lyme, Connecticut to Nashville, Tennessee.